Antarctic Circle Christmas Expedition Micro Cruise by Air

 • Provision of an onboard basic medical clinic and an expedition doctor

-• Private charter flight to Antarctica
+• Private charter flight to and from Antarctica

 • Transfer airport-lodge on arrival to Puerto Natales, and en route to Antarctica